open-telemetry/opentelemetry-collector-contrib/exporter/azuredataexplorerexporter/README.md

 The following settings are required:

-- `cluster_name` (no default): The cluster name of the provisioned ADX cluster to ingest the data.
+- `cluster_uri` (no default): The cluster name of the provisioned ADX cluster to ingest the data.
-- `client_id` (no default): The client id to connect to the cluster and ingest data.
+- `application_id` (no default): The client id to connect to the cluster and ingest data.
-- `client_secret` (no default): The cluster secret corresponding to the client id.
+- `application_key` (no default): The cluster secret corresponding to the client id.
-- `tenant_id` (no default): The tenant id where the client_id is referenced from.
+- `tenant_id` (no default): The tenant id where the application_id is referenced from.

 The following settings can be optionally configured and have default values:
-#### Note that the database , tables are expected to be created upfront before the exporter is in operation , the definition of these are in the section [Database and Table definition scripts](#database-and-table-definition-scripts)
+> Note that the database , tables are expected to be created upfront before the exporter is in operation , the definition of these are in the section [Database and Table definition scripts](#database-and-table-definition-scripts)
 - `db_name` (default = "oteldb"): The ADX database where the tables are present to ingest the data.
 - `metrics_table_name` (default = OTELMetrics): The target table in the database `db_name` that stores exported metric data.
 - `logs_table_name` (default = OTELLogs): The target table in the database `db_name` that stores exported logs data.